-Our Blooming Haus journey started in 2014 when we launched our pop store in High Street Kensington, London.
-Back then, still as a small boutique store, we dreamt big and carefully planned our career steps to take Blooming Haus further.
-Through the years we embarked on a specialised career of a wedding and event florist backing this up with many professional floristry and business qualifications, including that one of the prestigious Academy of Floral Design in Switzerland.
+Our Blooming Haus journey started in 2014 when we launched as a pop store in High Street Kensington, London.
+Back then, still as a small boutique store, we dreamt big and carefully planned our career to become a master florist studio.

-Fruits of our final exhibition, backed by months-long preparation, drawings, sketches, mood boards, consultations, and trials are seen in some of the pictures below.
+Fruits of our final exhibition, backed by months-long preparations, drawings, sketches, mood boards, consultations, and trials are seen in some of the pictures below.

 What do most women wear daily?
 With nail varnish as a decorative element for a bridal bouquet we decided to create a solid base painted subtly with pink and blue colours, showcasing a palette of a mix dozen of other colour combinations.
 By means of that, a bride that holds such a bouquet in her hand, carries a symbol of a colourful matrimony.